pudu-py/pudu/paper/paper.md

 # Acknowledgements

-Co-funded by the European Union (GA No. 101058459 Platform-ZERO).
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Health and Digital Executive Agency (HADEA).
-Neither the European Union nor the granting authority can be held responsible for them.
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under Marie Skłodowska-Curie GA No. 801342 (Tecniospring INDUSTRY) and the Government of Catalonia's Agency for Business Competitiveness (ACCIÓ).
+Co-funded by the European Union (GA Nº 101058459 Platform-ZERO).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union (EU) or European Health and Digital Executive Agency (HADEA).
+Neither the EU nor the granting authority can be held responsible for them.
+This project has received funding from the EU's Horizon 2020 research and innovation programme under Marie Skłodowska-Curie GA Nº 801342 (Tecniospring INDUSTRY) and the Government of Catalonia's Agency for Business Competitiveness (ACCIÓ).
+This work has received funding from the EU's Horizon 2020 Research and Innovation Programme under GA Nº 958243 (SUNRISE project).
 Authors from IREC belong to the MNT-Solar Consolidated Research Group of the “Generalitat de Catalunya” (ref.
 2021 SGR 01286) and are grateful to European Regional Development Funds (ERDF, FEDER Programa Competitivitat de Catalunya 2007–2013).

 # Authors contribution with [CRediT](https://credit.niso.org/)